BND Hamburger Icon

 [Read related: RingEX Business Phone System Review]

-Unless you plan on purchasing more than 99 user accounts, you won’t be able to find any bulk pricing discounts with Zoom.
-Many competitors including Nextiva, Ooma and Vonage offer bulk discounts to businesses purchasing far fewer user accounts.
+Unless you plan on purchasing more than 99 user accounts (and that seems unlikely at this stage in your business’s life cycle), you won’t be able to find any bulk pricing discounts with Zoom.
+This lack of discounts is nevertheless worth noting — many competitors, including Nextiva, Ooma and Vonage, offer bulk discounts to businesses purchasing far fewer user accounts.

 Methodology